 An immediate family member or legal guardian requesting a ballot on behalf of a voter must provide, in addition to the above voter's information:

 - Requestor's address

 - Requestor's date of birth

 - Requestor's Florida driver license or Florida ID card number, or last four digits of their social security number

 A designee who is picking up or returning vote-by-mail ballots for another voter may lawfully possess only their own ballot and those of immediate family members, in addition to two other ballots.
 Immediate family includes: spouse, parent, child, grandparent, grandchild, sibling of the designee, or designee's spouse.

 Return of Vote-by-Mail (Absentee) Ballot

-Secure drop boxes will be provided and monitored by election personnel at all early voting sites during posted hours of operation.
-The location of vote-by-mail drop boxes will be published on our website at least 30 days before each election.
+Secure ballot intake stations will be provided and monitored by election personnel at all early voting sites during hours of operation.
+The location of vote-by-mail ballot intake stations will be published on our website at least 30 days before each election.

 If you have any questions, please contact us.